cuiddev/cuid/index.md

-## CUID - Cryptocurrency Unique Identifier Standart
+## CUID - Cryptocurrency Unique Identifier Standard
 A new data field standard for cryptocurrency related API communications.
 We are trying to solve the Name/Ticker conflict of cryptocurrencies.

 ### What are we trying to do?